anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter01.md

 ## Guidelines

-The objectives of the Reference Conformance for cloud infrastrucute is to verify implementations against the reference architecture which satisfies infrastructure needs for workloads.
+The objectives of the Reference Conformance for cloud infrastructure is to verify implementations against the reference architecture which satisfies infrastructure needs for workloads.
 The objectives of the Reference Conformance for workloads is to verify workload implementations consume resources and behave as expected against the reference architecture.

-These guidlines will drive RC2 deliverables:
+These guidelines will drive RC2 deliverables:

 - RC2 requirements are completely derived from RM and RA2 which specify infrastructure capabilities including compute, memory, storage, resource capabilities, performance optimization capabilities, and monitoring capabilities.

-- Requirements in the RM and RAs that are performance related may not have minimum perfromance criteria identified but where feasible will have tests with metrics to show relevant capabilities are present and working as expected.
+- Requirements in the RM and RAs that are performance related may not have minimum performance criteria identified but where feasible will have tests with metrics to show relevant capabilities are present and working as expected.

 - Must/shall conformance criteria are testable as pass/fail and/or reporting of quantitative test results.
 This will ensure infrastructures and workloads meet minimum thresholds of functional operability and/or performance behavior.
 This is the focus of RC2 since it is what will drive a commercially significant badging program.